Former Army major tells of his efforts to halt use of hazardous burn pits at Iraq military base

 Nelson says that they also found large amounts of medical waste, like IV drips, needles, bloody gauze and even appendages.

 “They would wait until the middle of the night to drop it off,” he said.
-“The next morning we would show up and there was all kinds of stuff in there.”
+“The next morning we would show up and there

-According to a 2008 KBR memo on standard operating procedure for burn pits obtained by Fox News, items that were not to be disposed of in burn pits included: propane cylinders, fuel cans, paints, fuels, oils, chemicals, ammunition, explosives, combustibles, medical waste, metals, batteries and tires.

 Nelson maintains that not only were all these things put into the Marez burn pits, but there were no protocols in place during his time there.